By Marisa Tolsma, Certified GAPS Coach | Bumblebee Apothecary

 Long ago, Hippocrates said, “Let food be thy medicine and medicine be thy food.”
 I don’t think this has ever been more true than it is with the GAPS diet.
-Today I want to share how following the GAPS diet changed our lives: My life, my husband’s life, and how it’s helping my kids.
+Today I want to share our GAPS diet before and after story: my life, my husband’s life, how it’s helped my kids, and the transformations I’ve witnessed in the families I coach.

 Pin it for later